nearit/Android-SDK/docs/handle-content.md

 ```
 You should be able to catch the event inside the activity that is started after interacting with the notification.

 Foreground recipes don't have automatic tracking.
-You need to track both the "Notified" and the "Engaged" statuses when it's best appropriate for you scenario.
+You need to track both the "Notified" and the "Engaged" statuses when it's the best appropriate for you scenario.
 ```java
 Recipe.sendTracking(getApplicationContext(), recipe.getId(), Recipe.NOTIFIED_STATUS);
 // and